-The NIHR Advanced Fellowship Committee supports researchers working in a range of methodological and clinically-orientated disciplines at any point in their post-doctoral career.
+The NIHR Advanced Fellowship supports researchers working in a range of methodological health and care disciplines, at any point in their postdoctoral career.

-At a superficial level an application from, say, an early career statistician may look very different to one from a senior sociologist wishing to do some ethnographic fieldwork or to one from a consultant surgeon wanting to run a clinical trial.
+At a superficial level, an application from, say, an early career statistician may look very different to one from a senior sociologist wishing to do some ethnographic fieldwork or a consultant surgeon wanting to run a clinical trial.

 But good applications have key common characteristics – they show distinctive ideas and a self-driven direction of growth.
 This is regardless of discipline, career seniority or the institution being applied from.
-It is these which Committee members and our reviewers look for when shortlisting applicants to interview.
+It is these features which we look for when shortlisting applicants to interview.

 Tell us why you need an NIHR Fellowship

-Most importantly, a good application explains clearly and coherently why the applicant needs an NIHR Fellowship at this stage of their career rather than another project grant.
+A good application explains why the applicant needs a Fellowship at this stage of their career.
+Rather than another project grant.

 The training plan is important, get it right

-A well thought-through training plan needs to be front and centre in your Fellowship application.
-It should consider the range of skills you need to gain to progress to the next stage of your academic career and not just the technical know-how to complete your project.
+A thorough training and development plan is central to your application.
+It should consider the range of skills you need to gain to progress to the next stage of your academic career.
+Not just the technical know-how to complete your project.

-We want to see evidence that you have assessed the gaps in your skill-set; for example, what are you needs in regard to further developing your abilities to build capacity, to lead a team, to communicate with a range of audiences using different media, or to build up patient and public involvement in research?
+We want to see evidence that you have assessed the gaps in your skillset, and what are your needs in further developing your abilities to build capacity, lead a team, communicate with a range of audiences using different media, or build up patient and public involvement in research?

 Supervisors and Mentors

-Linked to your training plan is your choice of supervisors and mentors, the balance between the two will depend on your stage of career.
+Linked to your training plan is your choice of supervisors and mentors.
+The balance between the two will depend on the stage of your career.

-The Committee has no view on whether an applicant should continue to work in the same institution with the same research team and supervisors, or whether an applicant should move to gain new experiences.
-However we do expect you to justify carefully where you are going to work and with whom you are going to work.
+We have no view on whether an applicant should continue to work in the same institution with the same research team and supervisors, or whether an applicant should move to gain new experiences.
+However, we do expect you to justify carefully where and with whom you are going to work.
 As well as how a well thought out supervisory/mentorship team will support your development rather than just the project.

-What we look for in institutional statements of support
+What we look for in Host organisation statements of support

 Your project is the platform upon which some of your training will be based.
-The NIHR funds research in all aspects of applied health research and I would strongly advise reviewing our remit when writing your application.
+The NIHR funds research in all aspects of applied health and care research and we recommend you read our remit for personal awards when writing your application.

-We do not compare someone who has 10 years post-doctoral experience with someone who secured their PhD twelve months previously when short-listing applicants and making awards.
-Rather, we look at the stage of your career and consider carefully whether within your specific discipline and with the opportunities you have had to-date, your publications, your grants, your impact and your wider academic contribution is below average, about par, or above the norm.
+We do not compare someone who has 10 years postdoctoral experience with someone who secured their PhD twelve months ago.
+Instead, we look at the stage of your career and consider carefully within your discipline and with the opportunities you have had to-date, whether your publications, your grants, your impact and your wider academic contribution is below average, about par, or above the norm.